TomPGParker/bsky-comments/README.md

   </script>
 ```

+This also shows a situation where I got my DID set as a public variable so I don't have to worry about it.
+All I need is my post ID.

 The only other important thing is having a div with the id `comments-container`, which will get filled up once everything is pulled down and processed.

+If you wanna see how things look, and what works, the example thread is filled with different types of embedded content, some of which is or isn't supported.
+The **index.html** file will work without a live server, just open it up and poke around.

 ### What works